LLNL/serac/src/docs/sphinx/user_guide/simple_conduction_tutorial.rst

 This tutorial provides an introduction to running simulations with Serac and demonstrates the setup of a simple steady-state thermal conduction problem.

-The full source code for this tutorial is available in ``examples/simple_conduction/without_input_file.cpp``, which demonstrate Lua and C++ configuration, respectively.
+The full source code for this tutorial is available in ``examples/simple_conduction/without_input_file.cpp``, which demonstrates C++ configuration of a heat transfer physics module.

 The thermal conduction modeled in this section is based on the formulation discussed in :ref:`conduction-theory-label`.